 The fields capture the requirements of being a commutative monoid, in terms of three other properties.
 Here, the first field (isSemigroup) is also of record type; it is in fact common in Agda to define deeply nested record structures.

 In Agda every record type also doubles as a module parametrised over a value of that type.
-For example, within the scope of the above record, given a value isNP : IsSemigroup \mathbb{N}{-+} , the phrase IsSemigroup isNP designates a module containing a declaration for each field and helper definition of the IsSemigroup record type.
+For example, within the scope of the above record, given a value isNP: IsSemigroup $\{\mathbb{N}\}\ {=}\approx{-}\ {+}$, the phrase IsSemigroup isNP is meaningful in a context where Agda expects a module.
+It denotes a module containing a declaration for each field and helper definition of the IsSemigroup record type.
 Consequently, within the scope of the above record, one can access the (nested) fields of isSemiGroup in the module IsSemigroup isSemiGroup.
 In fact, it is very common for a record type to re-export all the definitions of inner records.
 This can be done with the following declaration (still inside the record):